bagisto/bagisto-docs/src/architecture/backend.md

 ### Theme

-The theme package in Bagisto handles all the logic related to theme customization.
-This package is essential for businesses that want to create unique storefronts, enhance their brand identity, and deliver tailored shopping experiences to their customers.
-Here’s a detailed description of the theme package
+The Theme package owns theme resolution and the **Appearance** editor.
+It reads `config/themes.php`, swaps the Blade view finder so a theme's `views_path` (and its parent's) wins over package views, serves each theme's Vite build, and stores the home page's sections and their content per channel and locale.

 #### Key features of the Theme package include

-- Customization Capabilities
-    - Businesses can create custom themes or modify existing ones to reflect their brand identity and visual preferences.
-This includes customizing colors, typography, layouts, and styles.

-- Theme Management
+- Theme resolution
+    - The `ThemeViewFinder` looks in the active theme, then its parent chain, then the package's own views; see [Creating Store Theme](../theme-development/creating-store-theme.md#how-views-are-resolved).
-    -  The package facilitates easy installation, activation, and management of themes through configuration files and administrative controls.
-Themes can be switched seamlessly without affecting site functionality.
+    - Admin and storefront themes are configured separately and can be switched per channel.

-- Customizable Layouts
-    - Allows users to create and modify layouts to fit their specific needs.
-    - Supports various layout structures, including header, footer, and content sections.

-- Multi-theme Support
+- Theme sections
-    - Enables the use of multiple themes in a single Bagisto instance.
-    - Supports theme switching based on customer preferences or store settings
+    - Six core section types (image carousel, product carousel, category carousel, static content, footer links and a services block) plus any custom types a theme registers; see [Theme Sections](../theme-development/theme-sections.md).
+    - Section settings are edited under **Appearance** with a live preview, and stored per channel and locale.

+- Assets and images
+    - Each theme declares its Vite build in `themes.php`; `@bagistoVite` loads it ([Vite-Powered Theme Assets](../theme-development/vite-powered-theme-assets.md)).
+    - A theme can register its own image cache templates ([Theme Image Templates](../theme-development/image-cache-templates.md)).

 ### User